 29. 7 in main house, 12 in coach house, 4 on ground floor, 2 suitable for disabled, 2 family-friendly lodges, converted barn, and 7 hop pickers’ huts.

-restaurant, bar/lounge, snugs, study, two treatment rooms, gardens, terrace, wheelchair access to the garden, with gravel tracks around the property.
+restaurant, bar/lounge, snugs, study, 2 treatment rooms, gardens, terrace, wheelchair access to the garden, gravel tracks round the property.

 in public areas.